-The Student Employment Manual provides information regarding employment of students on the Oregon State University (OSU) campus.
-This manual is the authoritative reference for policies and procedures relating to on-campus student employment at OSU.
-Please refer to Section 104 of this manual for resource information concerning work-study employment and OSU paid internships.
+The Student Employment Guide provides information regarding employment of students on Oregon State University (OSU) campuses.
+This manual is the authoritative reference for policies and procedures in relation to on-campus student employment at OSU.

 Oregon State University provides employment opportunities to students to assist them in the enhancement of their educational development and experience; to provide income opportunities as a part of a student’s total financial assistance program; and to create co-curricular experiences by which the student gains valuable work skills.